-Although competitive funds did not reach the goal of doubling set in the second basic plan, their improvement has progressed to a respectable degree.
-Moreover, there was steady progress in the efforts for the development of a competitive environment coupled with the progress of systemic reforms.
+Although competitive funds did not reach the goal of doubling set in the second basic plan, their improvement has progressed to a respectable degree, and there was a steady progress in the efforts for the development of a competitive environment coupled with the progress of systemic reforms.
 There is a need to further the efforts to revitalize research activities by setting the principle of competition in motion in more aspects in the future.